jaredh159/msf-zoe-sites/readme.md

 To deploy, run `just deploy`, but changes will lag behind CF cache.
 You can manually purge it from the CF dashboard.

+## rust version

+Created w/ rust 1.89.0, which is installed on the VM, because cross-compilation wasn't working due to C deps from aws or something.
+This should be pinned to only use 1.89.0 because I'd rather not update rust on the server, as there is very little space on the disk.
+If you do need to update rust, you might have to clear out the target/ dir to free up space.

 ## add teaching

 To access the teaching upload form at `/add-teaching-5b2e3090`, you must set an